yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-3-adding-a-few-routes.md

 twitter: "https://twitter.com/Elliot_F"
 ---

-In the previous tutorial of this series, we created a simple `Navbar` component and added it to our application.
-In this tutorial, we are going to be creating a few more components and setting up a `vue-router` so that we can navigate between different views on our site.
+In the previous tutorial of this series, we covered single page components and how you could build your own components and subsequently render them within your Vue.js application.
+We created a simple `Navbar` component and registered it within our `App.vue` component and subsequently rendered it within our application.

+In this tutorial, we are going to be creating a few more single-page components and setting up a `vue-router` so that we can navigate between different views on our site.
+This will enable us to view the Top Stories on our `/` path, we'll then be expanding upon these routes as we progress through the rest of this series and start adding more components.

 ## Video Tutorial

+This tutorial is available in a video format, should you wish to support the series then you can by subscribing to my channel and liking the video!

 <div style="position:relative;height:0;padding-bottom:42.76%"><iframe src="https://www.youtube.com/embed/XLL2ufItDyM?list=PLzUGFf4GhXBLWueypt6avCKOCNt0675EQ&amp;ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="842" height="360" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>